Moorilla Estate Winery Tour Including Wine Tasting, Lunch and Mona Admission

 After your art fix, wander up to the Source Restaurant for lunch, named after the artwork by John Olsen, that’s exhibited in the ceiling of the staircase.
 Enjoy any main meal, paired with a glass of wine from Moorilla’s Muse or Praxis Series and sweeping views of the vineyard, Derwent river and Mount Wellington.

-The behind-the-scenes winery tour and wine tasting starts in the vineyard (the second oldest in Tasmania, mind you).
+The behind-the-scenes winery tour and wine tasting starts in the vineyard (the second oldest in Tasmania).
 Follow the trail of grapes as they are handpicked, crushed, pressed, fermented and matured.
 Witness how new and old artisan winemaking techniques are used to craft fragrant, elegant and classical wines.
-Your expert host will provide an overview of the history of the region and winery, as well as information on the winemaking process and the ten different grape varieties grown on site.
+Your host will provide an overview of the history of the region and winery, as well as information on the winemaking process and the ten different grape varieties grown on site.
 The tasting features ten different wines including a selection from Moorilla’s prestigious Cloth Label Series.

 End your day by taking Mona’s MR-1 Fast Ferry from Mona to Hobart’s Brooke Street Pier at 5.